interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/validate_shared_operational_intent.md

-# Validate flight sharing test step
+# Validate flight sharing test step fragment

 This step verifies that a created flight is shared properly per ASTM F3548-21 by querying the DSS for flights in the area of the flight intent, and then retrieving the details from the USS if the operational intent reference is found.
 See `OpIntentValidator.expect_shared()` in [test_steps.py](test_steps.py).